 You do not have to get more students interested in your institution — they are already there, they are highly engaged with your brand, and they have found their way to you through their own low friction pathways that often have nothing to do with how you have designed the recruitment “pipeline.”

-We are knee-deep into a time in which we are awash in data about students, what they want and how they want their needs met.
+Today, we are awash in data about students, what they want and how they want their needs met.
 The question therefore isn’t “what do we know,” it is “what do we do with what we know?”